intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 Some approaches to avoid failures due to greasing include:

 - Designing, implementing, and using greasing very early on in protocol development and deployment.
-This avoids the risks of adding greasing later.
+This avoids the aforementioned risk of adding greasing late in a deployment.
 - Enabling greasing along with other major protocol feature changes or deployment changes.
 For example, when upgrading to a new protocol version that requires implementation updates on multiple systems, greasing can be added for the new version specifically.
 This approach